christophermoura/zairabosco.com/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-She is a Sociologist / UX Researcher / UX Writer, based in Porto (Portugal).
+Sociologist / UX Researcher / UX Writer, based in Porto (Portugal).